Barn Conversions – An Introduction

 What Will be Involved?

-Bat surveys generally consist of two phases, a daytime inspection and, if evidence of, or potential for, bats is found, activity surveys.
+Bat surveys generally consist of two phases, a daytime inspection and, if evidence of, or potential for, bats are found, activity surveys.

 Activity surveys are seasonally constrained and can only be undertaken from late April to mid-September (ideally May to August) during the period when bats occupy summer roost sites.
 At least one survey must be undertaken during the period from May to August.